fmidev/rack/src/INSTALL.md

 2. Run `./build.sh`
    The command unzips make.zip to Release/ directory and calls 'make all' there.

-After successful build, the script will prompt for a directory for installing the binary.

    If you encounter compilation problems after installing several versions, issue `./build.sh clean` and rerun `./build.sh`.

+3. Run `./install.sh`

 If hdf5 or sz libraries raise errors upon invocation of Rack, ensure that